 Entwistle was managing the broadcaster’s television channels at the time and became director general this year.
 He will give testimony to a U.K. parliamentary committee investigating the scandal tomorrow.
 The previous director general, Mark Thompson, is scheduled to start as New York Times Co.
-(NYT)’s chief executive officer next month.
+(NYT:US)’s chief executive officer next month.

 Thompson and Entwistle had “no involvement in the investigation or the subsequent decision to drop it,” the broadcaster has said.